The Omlet Blog

 Wooden chicken coops start to deteriorate as soon as they are exposed to the elements.
 Their roofs will need shingles replaced, as will rotted or warped boards.
 Chicken wire or hardware cloth will come loose from staples anchored in flimsy wood and will need to be reinforced.
 A lot of routine maintenance goes into keeping a wooden chicken coop structurally sound.

-Plastic chicken coops require no maintenance or upkeep.
+Plastic chicken coops require no maintenance or upkeep, making them an excellent addition to any backyard.
 Omlet’s chicken coops are easy to assemble, and don’t require replacement parts.

 4. Wooden chicken coops aren’t predator-resistant

-The Autodoor is designed to integrate seamlessly with the Eglu Cube chicken coop, but can also be added onto any chicken run through one of our attachment kits.
+The Autodoor is designed to integrate seamlessly with the Eglu Cube and Eglu Pro chicken coops, but can also be added onto any chicken run with one of our attachment kits.

 5. Wooden chicken coops aren’t waterproof